![]() |

 Cancel a timeout

 Periodic timeout: cancel may fail if attempted too close to the next period.
-This can be considered normal and indicates that one more timeout will be received.
-In this case errorhandler is not called, error status EM_ERR_TOONEAR returned and no event returned.
-When em_tmo_ack is then called on the canceled timeout event receive it will return EM_ERR_CANCELED to indicate this is the last event coming for this timeout.
+This can be considered normal and indicates that at least one more timeout event will be delivered to the user.
+In this case, the error 'EM_ERR_TOONEAR' is returned and no valid event is output.
+The EM error handler is not called is this scenario.
+The user calls em_tmo_ack() for each received periodic timeout event.
+The em_tmo_ack() function returns 'EM_ERR_CANCELED' for the last timeout event from the cancelled periodic timeout to let the user know that it is now OK to e.g. delete the timeout.

 tmo | Timeout handle | |

-[out] | cur_event | Event handle pointer to return the pending timeout event or EM_EVENT_UNDEF if cancel fails (e.g. called too late) |
+[out] | cur_event | Event handle pointer to return the pending timeout event for a successful cancel or EM_EVENT_UNDEF if cancel fails (e.g. called too late) |

-EM_OK | success, event returned |
+EM_OK | Cancel successful, timeout event returned. |

-EM_ERR_TOONEAR | already expired (too late to cancel).
-Errorhandler not called |
+EM_ERR_TOONEAR | Timeout already expired, too late to cancel.
+EM error handler is not called. |

-(other_codes) | failure |
+(other_codes) | Failure |

-Definition at line 1563 of file event_machine_timer.c.
+Definition at line 1533 of file event_machine_timer.c.

 em_tmo_t em_tmo_create | ( | em_timer_t | tmr, |